 Ages 7 and up.
 Suggested donation of $140 for the week.

-June 22-26: Science on the Farm/Future Veterinarians Focus
+June 22-26: Science on the Farm/Future Animal Scientists Focus

-Kids will explore the physics, chemistry and animal husbandry elements on the farm.
+Kids will explore the elements of biology, physics, chemistry, botany and veterinary science on the farm.

 BARN CLUB-